 Journals and Databases

-Click here to open a .pdf listing useful journals
+Click here to open a .pdf listing useful journals and databases.

 Journals and Databases Exploration Questions

 - How can you access and utilize research after graduation?

 Nicotine LD50 Research